 Scene safety!
 Yes, of course!

 Lost for a moment, you find your calm and begin the scene size-up and the initial assessment routine.
 You ask another student to carefully descend to the side of the patient and instruct her to maintain spine control.
 The slope is steep but the patient is stable in the hollow in front of the tree.

 The patient is a 19-year-old male who rolled with a 40-pound backpack down a 40-foot hill.
 He stopped by striking a tree with his backpack.
 The event was witnessed and we arrived on scene immediately.
 The patient states that he is “OK, I think.”

 The patient was found on his right side.
 He was awake and alert with no obvious injuries, no respiratory distress or active bleeding.
 Patient exam revealed numerous small scrapes and abrasions on his knees and forearms; the worst is a large abrasion on the back of his right thigh.
 He denies loss of responsiveness, headache, shortness of breath, numbness, tingling, or any abnormal sensations in his extremities.
 He denies spine pain and his spine is not tender to touch.

-What is your assessment and plan?
+Take a few minutes to figure out your own assessment and make a plan.
 Don’t cheat—no reading on without answering this first!

 - Mechanism for spine injury